-It’s Bonus Friday at Kandy Apple Mama, and today, we’re sharing some fun games to teach your little ones how to count in a foreign language!
+It’s Bonus Friday at Stepmomming, and today, we’re sharing some fun games to teach your little ones how to count in a foreign language!

 My husband Kevin and I spent our honeymoon in Dominican Republic a few weeks ago.
 It rained our first couple of days there, so we participated in the resort’s hosted activities indoors.
 Now don’t get too intimidated, but you are looking at the Undefeated Spanish Bingo Champion.
 Playing bingo in another language requires the ability to effectively hear and understand the foreign language, translate numbers quickly, and still function without getting lost in thought.